TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 # Experiment Notes

+## 29 July 2025
+- [ ] Review of run_arc_tasks_soar.py
+  - [ ] Ensure categories for each each result attempt are complete (i.e. test result, train result, api failures, api timeout, max length reached, code extraction failed, code execution failed.)
+  - [ ] Manual review of threading and timeouts.
+  - [ ] What does sglang do if a request is stopped?
+Does it continue - resulting in a build-up in the serverload?
+- [ ] Evaluation on shortest 30 evaluation problems:
+  - [x] Soar model.
+54%
+  - [x] Qwen Base.
+7%
+  - [ ] Qwen Base with reasoning.
+  - [x] Gemini. ~80%
+- [ ] Full evaluation sets for arc-agi-1:
+  - [ ] Soar model.
+  - [ ] Qwen Base.
+- [ ] Fine-tuning:
+    - [ ] Hoist utils.
+    - [ ] Test a small dataset.
+- [ ] Data generation (lewis):
+    - [ ] Hoist utils.
+Already available!
+Need to make use of them in the data generation script generate_training_data.py
+    - [ ] Integrate validation.
+    - [ ] Test a small dataset.

 ## 26-28 July 2025
 - [x] Review code and consolidate into one run_arc_tasks_soar.py script
     - [x] Go through script for run_arc_tasks_soar.py.